 - The FTIP is the primary means of implementing the RTP/SCS. - To ensure consistency with the RTP/SCS, staff will compare FTIP projects with the first 5 and 10-year implementation schedules of the RTP/SCS. - Timely implementation of committed TCM projects is required for conformity findings in South Coast Air Basin (SCAB) and Ventura County/South Central Coast Air Basin (VC/SCCAB).
-TCM projects must be programmed prior to programming other capacity increasing projects. - Each project in the County TIP submitted to SCAG must be consistent with and reflect investment priorities established in the most recently adopted metropolitan transportation plan, in accordance with the FACT Act.
-Each FTIP project must show consistency with the project's design concept, and timely implementation as reflected in the adopted RTP/SCS. - The FTIP shall also include projects and programs consistent with the Strategic Highway Safety Plan and other transit safety and security planning and review processes, plans and programs, as appropriate. - In accordance with the FAST Act, projects, once implemented must be designed to make progress toward achieving performance targets established pursuant to forthcoming federal guidance.
+TCM projects must be programmed prior to programming other capacity increasing projects. - Each project in the County TIP submitted to SCAG must be consistent with and reflect investment priorities established in the most recently adopted metropolitan transportation plan, in accordance with the FAST Act.
+Each FTIP project must show consistency with the project's design concept, and timely implementation as reflected in the adopted RTP/SCS. - The FTIP shall also include projects and programs consistent with the Strategic Highway Safety Plan and other transit safety and security planning and review processes, plans and programs, as appropriate. - In accordance with the FAST Act, applicable projects should be designed to promote progress toward achieving federal performance targets established pursuant to rulemaking provided by the U.S. Department of Transportation.
 (Once performance criteria has been established, the criteria will be presented to the Regional Council prior to amending the FTIP guidelines to include such criteria.) - To ensure successful compliance with SB 375, SCAG, in collaboration with the CTCs, shall work to achieve full compliance with the approved SCS.
 The CTCs will ensure that transportation infrastructure investments proposed in the counties' individual Long Range Transportation Plans (LRTP) shall compliment strategies identified in SCAG's RTP/SCS.